 The year is 2013 and ASKAP has just come on-line.
 After 4 years of planning and community consultation, the 6 km ATCA antenna has been moved onto the main track and 6 km array configurations are no longer available.
-The final winter of 3 mm ATCA observing occurred in 2011 having achieved its primary goals of paving the way for 100GHz science in the pre-ALMA era.
-The Compact Array 3 mm systems have now been decommissioned with highsensitivity ALMA observing in this band now well established and demand for ATCA 3 mm time has substantially decreased.
+The final winter of 3mm ATCA observing occurred in 2011 having achieved its primary goals of paving the way for 100GHz science in the pre-ALMA era.
+The compact array 3mm systems have now been decommissioned with highsensitivity ALMA observing in this band now well established.
 Mopra is preparing for a 3 mm multibeam system to be installed in 2015 and has seen significant upgrades to its observing software enabling near automated surveying - this software was developed as a test-bed for ASKAP.
 The Parkes back end systems can now be reconfigured via computer control for all common observing modes, and routine observations with the Parkes telescope can be conducted with full staff support from the ATNF's Science Operations Centre in Marsfield, or at other remote locations by sufficiently experienced users.
 A few non-standard observations are still being undertaken at the observatory by experienced users and staff members.
 The LBA is increasingly used in e-VLBI mode with data rates of 8Gb/s from all ATNF telescopes providing greater sensitivity than ever before.
 The real-time correlation of data, improved sensitivity, and availability of tools to streamline data reduction have led to a much larger community of VLBI users.